Skip to main content

 At this year’s SXSW EDU conference, McGraw Hill has organized a panel to share research-based practices to help college students maintain their emotional well-being.

-Tags: Higher Education, Blog Article, Conference
+Tags: Article, Conference, Higher Education, Corporate

 At this year’s SXSW EDU conference, McGraw Hill has organized a panel featuring experts who will share examples of programs and research-based practices that can help college students maintain their emotional well-being and stay healthy—whether they’re learning in person or online.